behniyasdq/Fatty-liver-grading/Data_Augmentation/README.md

 Data_Augmentation

-This folder contains data augmentation techniques used to enhance the dataset and improve model generalization.
+This folder contains data augmentation  and pre-processing techniques used to enhance the dataset and improve model generalization.
 The following methods were applied:

 ✅ Gaussian Noise Augmentation: Adding Gaussian noise (mean = 0, std = 0.2) to numerical features to increase variability and prevent overfitting.